home-assistant/home-assistant.io/source/_components/notify.matrix.markdown

 - **default_room** (*Required*): The room all messages will be sent to, when no other target is given.
 - **verify_ssl** (*Optional*): Verify the homeservers certificate.
 Defaults to `true`.

 The target room has to be precreated, the room id can be obtained from the rooms settings dialog.
-Rooms by default have a canonical id of the form `!<randomid>:homeserver.tld`, but can also be allocated aliases like `#roomname:homeserver.tld`.
+Rooms by default have a canonical id of the form `"!<randomid>:homeserver.tld"`, but can also be allocated aliases like `"#roomname:homeserver.tld"`.
+Make sure to use quotes around the id or alias to escape special characters (`!`, and `#`) in YAML.
 The notifying account may need to be invited to the room, depending on the individual rooms policies.

 To use notifications, please see the [getting started with automation page](/getting-started/automation/).